-The north of the state of Western Australia is remote, wild and wonderful, one of the most isolated in Australia.
-The Kimberley region in particular is one of rivers, gorges, many caves with Aboriginal paintings and a coast that is largely inaccessible.
-Both Abel Tasman and William Dampier sailed past this coast in the 17th Century and both thought this continent didn't have much to offer!
-This is absolute adventure country.
-It is possible to sample part of it following the Gibb River Road, about 670 kilometres that was originally carved in this remote landscape to transport stock to the ports of Wyndham and Derby from the cattle stations that were established in this region after an overland trek by the intrepid Durack Brothers in the 1880s.
-By the way, this is now a bitumen highway; the photos were taken in 1977!
+The north of Western Australia is remote, wild, wonderful, and one of the most isolated in Australia.
+The Kimberley region, in particular, is one of rivers, gorges, many caves with Aboriginal paintings and a largely inaccessible coast.
+Both Abel Tasman and William Dampier sailed past this coast in the 17th Century, and both thought this continent had little to offer!
+The Kimberley is an absolute adventure country.
+It is possible to sample part of it following the Gibb River Road.
+These about 670 kilometres were initially carved in this remote landscape to transport stock to the ports of Wyndham and Derby from the cattle stations established in this region after an overland trek by the intrepid Durack Brothers in the 1880s.
+Most of this road is still unsealed and only suitable for Four-wheel drive.

-Following this Gibb River Road in the Kimberley brings many rewards.
-Travelling from west to east there is Windjana Gorge; this was the scene of the gun battle in which Jandamarra, a Bunuba leader who was known to the whites as “Pigeon”, released a group of Aboriginal prisoners and shot a trooper while employed as a tracker.
-He became a leader of his people in the struggle against the white invading pastoralists in which the Aborigines engaged in guerilla warfare in this rugged limestone country until he was shot: by an Aboriginal police tracker.
+Mowanjum is an Aboriginal Community, 9 kilometres southeast of Derby, with a fantastic Art and Culture Centre, where examples of the rich culture of the Worrorra, Ngarinyin and Wunumbal tribes, who make up the Mowanjum community are displayed.
+From here, the Gibb River Road brings many rewards, like Bandilngan or Windjana Gorge; this was the scene of the gun battle in which Jandamarra, a Bunuba leader who was known to the whites as “Pigeon”, released a group of Aboriginal prisoners and shot a trooper while employed as a tracker.
+He became a leader of his people in the struggle against the white invading pastoralists in which the Aborigines engaged in guerilla warfare in this rugged limestone country until an Aboriginal police tracker shot him.

-At the other end of the road is Wyndham, established in the late 1880s when about 5000 men landed here to work the gold fields near Halls Creek; this didn’t last long, however; in 1919 meat works were opened here which gave the town a bit of a boost.
-Today its port exports live cattle to the Asian market.
-Further on, towards Kununurra, is “The Grotto”, a natural depression with lush vegetation around its permanent waterhole, The strangely shaped boab trees are typical of northern Western Australia; its grotesque bottle shape and spindly branches give the impression it is stuck upside-down in the ground, which is in fact a legend in Aboriginal tradition.
-These trees store water in their trunk; the hard fruits are sometimes carved by Aboriginal people.
+Nowadays, it is peaceful, of course; the Wunaamin (formerly Leopold Ranges) Conservation Park has lovely scenery, clear waterholes and expansive vistas; there are galleries near Mount Barnett and Manning Gorge with rock paintings from the Aboriginal people who lived here for millennia.
+At the eastern end of the Gibb River Road is the turnoff to Wyndham, established in the late 1880s when about 5000 men landed here to work the gold fields near Halls Creek; this didn’t last long, however; in 1919, meat works were opened here which gave the town a bit of a boost.
+Today, its port exports live cattle to the Asian market.
+Further on, towards Kununurra is “The Grotto”, a natural depression with lush vegetation around its permanent waterhole.